7SevenZHOU/aiml/courses/neural_networks_geoffrey_hinton/assignment2/README.md

     * it's a vector storing a bias for each of the 200 hidden units, by default 0
   * `output_bias` is initialized to `zeros(vocab_size, 1);`
     * it's a vector storing a bias for each of the words in the vocab, by default 0
+* `frpop` calculation
+  * Compute State of Word Embedding Layer
+    1. `reshape(input_batch, 1, [])`
+       * reshape the 3x100 input batch into a 1x300 column matrix so all the words are in a row
+    2. `word_embedding_weights(reshape(input_batch, 1, []),:)`
+       * `word_embedding_weights` is a matrix where rows correspond to one word in vocab and columns are the weights for that word for each of 50 embedded feature representation units
+       * construct a new matrix by repeatedly selecting and stacking rows from `word_embedding_weights`
+       * for each of 300 word indexes in test batch, output the row of 50 weights from `word_embedding_weights` corresponding to that word
+       * we end up with a 300x50 matrix of all the words in the input batch matched with all the weights for each of 50 units
+    3. `word_embedding_weights(reshape(input_batch, 1, []),:)'`
+       * transpose the matrix we got in #2, so now it's 50 rows of weights for 300 columns of input words
+    4. ```octave
+       embedding_layer_state = reshape(...
+         word_embedding_weights(reshape(input_batch, 1, []),:)',...
+         numhid1 * numwords, []);
+       ```
+       * take the output from #3, and reshape it into a 300*50 row matrix
+         where we stack the first column from #3 above the 2nd column from #3, and
+         so on.
+       * resulting row matrix is 50 rows of weights for first input batch word,
+         followed by 50 rows of weights for the second input batch word,
+         all the way to 50 rows of weights for the 300th input batch word
+       * `embedding_layer_state` is a 300*50 row matrix containing the `numhid1` (50) weight
+         sets for each word.
+The size of this can adjust according to the number
+         of weights in the embedding layer, `numhid1` (50).
+    * COMPUTE STATE OF HIDDEN LAYER
+      * Compute inputs to hidden units
+        * TBD
 * `fprop` returns values `embedding_layer_state`, `hidden_layer_state`, `output_layer_state`
-  * `embedding_layer_state`: "State of units in the embedding layer as a matrix of size `numhid1*numwords X batchsize`"
+  * `embedding_layer_state`: "State of units in the embedding layer as a matrix of
+    size `numhid1*numwords X batchsize`"